lucas-quinn/ionic-memory-leak/readme.md

-# stencil/ionic component memory leak
+# Stencil/Ionic Component Memory Leak

 If we render a component conditionally, there will be a memory leak issue for some components.

-If the compoent exists in a stencil component, the whole stencil component will not be garbage collected.
-For example, we wrap ion-button in a stencil component, and render it conditionally, the stencil component will not be garbage collected.
+If the component exists in a Stencil component, the whole Stencil component will not be garbage collected.
+For example, if we wrap `ion-button` in a Stencil component and render it conditionally, the Stencil component will not be garbage collected.

-Ionic@latest
+all use Ionic@latest

-- [ ] React@latest perfect clean
+- [ ] React@latest: perfect clean

-- [ ] Angular@latest perfect clean
+- [ ] Angular@latest: perfect clean

-- [ ] Vue@latest has one element left in memory, but it cleans memoery correctly.
+- [ ] Vue@latest: has one element left in memory, but it cleans memory correctly.

-- [x] Stencil@latest couldn't do garbage collection correctly, resulting in memeory leak.
+- [x] Stencil@latest: couldn't perform garbage collection correctly, resulting in memory leak.

+To reproduce the issue:

-`npm install`
+1. Run `npm install`.
-then
-`npm run start`
+2. Then run `npm run start`.
-and click the button
-to see the memory leak issue.
+3. Click the button to observe the memory leak issue.

-You can replace the `ion-button` with other components to see the same issue.
+You can replace `ion-button` with other components to observe the same issue:

 - [ ] ion-action-sheet
 - [ ] ion-accordion